The Foundation's activities are delivered by a small professional team, based in the Foundation's offices in Greencoat Place, London.

 Angela previously worked at two principal academic bodies during her career, at the British Academy for seventeen years from 1996 until 2013 and also at the British Council for twelve years from 1982 to 1994.

 Angela has a Master’s degree in Management Practice, Postgraduate Diploma in Personnel Management and a BA Honours degree in Social Sciences.
-She is a member of the Institute of Leadership and Management.
-Outside of work, Angela is Church Council Secretary and Steward at her local Methodist Church.

-Keith Lawrey - Learned Societies' Liaison Officer
+Lori Frecker - Learned and Professional Societies Liaison Officer